Ayushcodes404/Sign_language/README.md

      provider you've configured, which converts the raw signs into a grammatical sentence (**generation**, grounded only in what was actually retrieved).
+   - On demand (press `r`), listens on your microphone and transcribes the other person's spoken reply, displaying it as text on screen — completing the two-way conversation.

 This mirrors RAG's structure directly: retrieval narrows down *what was signed* from a knowledge base of examples, and the LLM handles turning